qiboteam/qibo/doc/source/qibo.rst

 Measurements
 ------------

-Qibo is a wave function simulator in the sense that propagates the state vector through the circuit applying the corresponding gates.
+QIBO is a wave function simulator in the sense that propagates the state vector through the circuit applying the corresponding gates.
 In the default usage the result of executing a circuit is the full final state vector.
 However for specific applications it is useful to have measurement samples from the final